arjyo851/invoice-app/README.md

 Contributions to Invoice App are welcome!
 If you find any bugs or have suggestions for improvements, please create a pull request or open an issue on GitHub.

-## License

-Invoice App is open-source software licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this application as per the terms of the license.